Let him... say his good bye.

 It was raining that day too.

-He feels the burn even before his mind registers that Sasuke has closed in and his black chakra is digging into his throat- he couldn't breathe-
+There is not a second of hesitation as he suddenly feels the burn in his skin as Sasuke has closed in and his black chakra dug into his throat- he couldn't breathe-

-Trying to struggle from the deathly hold, Kabuto's gaze lowers again to the man clutched tightly on the raven's chest-
+Trying to struggle from the deathly hold, Kabuto's gaze lowers again to the man clutched tightly on the raven's chest, sees the familiar face-

 -and for the briefest of second, the sneer on the medic's face falters.